Skip to main content

 How do I report fraud or corruption to the OAIC?

-You can report information about suspected fraudulent activity or corrupt behaviour by OAIC staff or contractors, or against the OAIC, by:
+You can provide information about suspected fraudulent activity or corrupt behaviour by OAIC staff or contractors, or against the OAIC, by completing this form.
+Please download and save the form prior to completing it.

 Please note this email address is only used for internal OAIC fraud and integrity matters.